mdaemon-technologies/rsa-message/README.md

 - `encoded`: Base64 encoded string previously created by exportEncryptedMessage
 - Returns: Decoded IRSAEncryptedMessage object containing iv, encryptedMessage, encryptedAESKey and signature

+## Derived Key Encryption Methods (ECDH + PBKDF2)

+### `generateECDHKeyPair(): Promise<string>`
+Generates an ECDH key pair for key exchange and returns the public key.
+- Returns: Base64 encoded ECDH public key

+### `setECDHPublicKey(userId: string, publicKey: string): Promise<void>`
+Imports and stores another user's ECDH public key for key derivation.
+- `userId`: Unique identifier for the other user
+- `publicKey`: Base64 encoded ECDH public key

+### `deriveSharedKey(userId: string, salt?: Uint8Array): Promise<void>`
+Derives a shared AES key using ECDH key exchange and PBKDF2 key derivation.
+- `userId`: The other user's identifier
+- `salt`: Optional salt for key derivation (generates random salt if not provided)

+### `encryptWithSharedKey(message: string, userId: string): Promise<string>`
+Encrypts a message using the shared key derived with the specified user.
+- `message`: The message to encrypt
+- `userId`: The user identifier for the shared key
+- Returns: Base64 encoded encrypted message

+### `decryptWithSharedKey(encryptedMessage: string, userId: string): Promise<string>`
+Decrypts a message using the shared key derived with the specified user.
+- `encryptedMessage`: Base64 encoded encrypted message
+- `userId`: The user identifier for the shared key
+- Returns: Decrypted message

+### `exportSharedKeyData(userId: string): string`
+Exports shared key data for storage or transport.
+- `userId`: The user identifier for the shared key
+- Returns: Base64 encoded shared key data

+### `importSharedKeyData(userId: string, data: string): Promise<void>`
+Imports previously exported shared key data.
+- `userId`: The user identifier for the shared key
+- `data`: Base64 encoded shared key data

+### `hasSharedKey(userId: string): boolean`
+Checks if a shared key exists for the specified user.
+- `userId`: The user identifier
+- Returns: `true` if shared key exists, `false` otherwise

+### `hasECDHPublicKey(userId: string): boolean`
+Checks if an ECDH public key is stored for the specified user.
+- `userId`: The user identifier
+- Returns: `true` if ECDH public key exists, `false` otherwise

+### `removeSharedKey(userId: string): boolean`
+Removes the shared key for the specified user.
+- `userId`: The user identifier
+- Returns: `true` if key was removed, `false` if key didn't exist

+### `removeECDHPublicKey(userId: string): boolean`
+Removes the ECDH public key for the specified user.
+- `userId`: The user identifier
+- Returns: `true` if key was removed, `false` if key didn't exist

 ## Security Features
 - Uses RSA-OAEP for encryption and RSA-PSS for signatures
 - AES-GCM for symmetric message encryption
 - Implements message signing and signature verification
+- ECDH key exchange with P-256 elliptic curve for perfect forward secrecy
+- PBKDF2 key derivation with 100,000 iterations for enhanced security
+- Derived key encryption using AES-GCM with 256-bit keys
 - Base64 encoding for message transport

 # License #